RajeevSai18/Pacman-GameSearchProblems/README.md

-# Pacman Game Search Problems & Spam Classifier
+# Pacman Game Search Problems

 This repository contains a core project completed as part of an Artificial Intelligence work: